 Author: Justin Nelson, Director, Strategy & Agency Services

 Recently, a colleague inquired if I needed the stack of mail that was accumulating in my office to be forwarded to my home address.
-You see, much like the rest of the corporate world, I’ve been working from home, specifically my dining room, since mid-March.
+You see, much like the rest of the corporate world, I’ve been working from home, specifically my dining room, since mid-March 2020.

 For B2B marketers, working remote has presented a very specific set of challenges, among them, “How do we get in front of new customers?
-We’re definitely in unprecedented times, with no clear end in sight.
 The question is, how do B2B marketers leverage data to find new customers at home?

 Email.
 Despite the belief that email acquisition doesn’t work, email may be leveraged to support an effective acquisition campaign.
 The secret is to leverage it as one tactic in a more comprehensive strategy – this doesn’t change with leads working remotely.
 Given the channels ability to get in front of a customer, wherever they work, email has potential to support your marketing efforts now more than ever.